 The children in the Nursery and Reception classes (Foundation Stage) will be provided with learning experiences that provide a foundation for the National Curriculum.
 The Nursery curriculum covers all areas of the curriculum.

 Every Infant (Key Stage One) and Junior (Key Stage Two) child will be taught the National Curriculum according to its programmes of study.
-Religious Education will also be taught.
+Religious Education and Relationship and Sex education (SRE) will also be taught.

 Our Curriculum is planned in the long, medium and short term.
 All teachers prepare detailed plans which they are pleased to discuss with parents.